 The application was released on Facebook with a short video.
 The goal was to reach 1000 downloads in six months.
 In two days, over 1500 downloads were made.

 E-mails and comments came streaming in.
 Users were asking for more languages and phrases.

 The pilot app was released on the 9th of November, 2017.
 During a year it spread by word of mouth and reached over 23 000 users.
 More than half a million translations were done in the app during this time.

 The app was developed on a non-profit basis through a cooperation between Bitio Development & Consulting AB, Ebba Sääf, Hani Jazzar, SLF Student and Språk i vården.
 It resulted in 140 phrases translated to 13 different languages.

-Språk i vården AB was founded on the 27th of Februari 2018 buy Linus Kullänger and Martin Schalling.
-Språk i vården AB has now become Care to translate AB.
-The Company has received grants for the Swedish innovation authority Vinnova and been accepted to Sweden's number one incubator Sting Accelerate.
+Språk i vården AB was founded on the 27th of Februari 2018 by Linus Kullänger and Martin Schalling.
+Språk i vården AB has now become Care to Translate AB.
+The Company has received grants for the Swedish innovation authority Vinnova and been accepted to Sweden’s number one incubator Sting Accelerate.